Argument types

 path

-We allow to retrieve full path when running on kernels v5.3 and later.
+Full path retrieval is available only on kernels v5.3 and later.

-When running on older kernels there’s limit of 256 path components, which means we can retrieve maximum path (4096) but only with 256 path entries (directories and file name).
+On older kernels, there’s a limit of 256 path components, which means we can retrieve up to the maximum path length (4096 bytes), but only with 256 path entries (directories and file name).